RegisSalesRA/RegisSalesRA/README.md

-# Heyooo 👋

-- My name is Régis
+## Hi there, i am name is Régis Sales 👋

+# I am a Student and Developer!

 - I am from Brazil
 - Living in fortaleza-CE
 - Always prepared to new challenges and always giving my best as i can🏻
-- I am a python developer
-- I have worked with python since 2020.👨🏽‍💻
+- I have worked with python since 2020
-- My Favorite Framework is Django
--
-###  🇺🇸"Keep Your Eyes on the horizon"🇺🇸

-### Informations
+- No fear to get new challenge

-- Contact
+### Contact

 [<img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/r%C3%A9gis-rommel-madeiro-sales-3a2b80196/)